Holiday homes in Jutland: Denmark's own holiday paradise is written by Cecilie Saustrup Kirk.

 Try to plan your vacation so that it coincides with one of the famous ring riding festivals.
 The "official" national sport in Southern Jutland is an event that you just have to experience - then there is guaranteed fun for the whole family.

-The more active and nature-loving family will surely also appreciate both the Wadden Sea National Park and the phenomenon 'black Sun'.
+The more active and nature-loving family will certainly also appreciate both Vade National Parkhavet and the phenomenon of 'black Sun'.
 The phenomenon occurs when the starlings gather in the thousands to take off in the spring and fall.
 Here the migratory birds form beautiful formations in the sky and "hide" the sun - hence the name black sun.

-If you want to experience more birds, go on a hike down to the Wadden Sea.
-Here, on certain days in the southwest corner called Saltvandssøen, there may be over 100.000 waterfowl.
-The Danish part of the Wadden Sea is busy UNESCO World Heritage List, and the whole area is definitely worth a visit.
+If you want to see more birds, take a hike down to Vadehavet.
+Here, on certain days in the south-west corner called Saltvandssøen, there can be over 100.000 waterfowl.
+The Danish part of the Vadehavet is recorded on UNESCO World Heritage List, and the whole area is definitely worth a visit.